Getting Started

 Do I need to download CATMA?

-No, you don’t.
-You just need a good internet connection.
+No, you don’t, as CATMA is a web application.
+You just need a stable internet connection.

 Which operating systems and browsers can I use?